 |Sat Fat 6.7g||33%|

-1tsp each of cumin seeds, mustard seeds, coriander seeds
+1 teaspoon each of dried cumin seeds, mustard seeds, coriander seeds

-¼tsp each of chilli powder and chilli flakes
+¼ teaspoon each of dried chilli powder and dried chilli flakes

 6 eggs, lightly beaten and seasoned

 Extra fresh coriander leaves, to garnish

 Handful freshly chopped mint leaves